Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch02_Algebra_language.md

 [Ch02_S01](../../../Libros/Mathematics/Algebra_basics__Prealgebra__OpenStax.pdf#page=109)

 (Variables)
-**Variables**: the representation of quantities that can vary, written using letters of the alphabet, such as $a, b, c, x, y, z$
+**Variables**: the representation of quantities that can vary, written using letters of the alphabet, such as $a, b, c, x, y, z$.

 (Constantes)
-**Constants**: the representation of quantities that can not vary, that stay always with the same value, written using letters of the alphabet, such as $m, n$
+**Constants**: the representation of quantities that can not vary, that stay always with the same value, written using letters of the alphabet, such as $m, n$.

 (Funciones)
 **Functions**: an operation or set of operations done over a number or numbers, that returns a result.
 Operators act as functions, $a + b$ can be written as $sum(a,b)$, where the function $sum$ returns the sum of $a, b$.